Population: Children and Youth

 Impact Statement

 - The Youth Development Program effectively reduced the school dropout rate for homeless students in Arlington.
-For the 7th consecutive year, 100% of high school seniors at Bridges are graduating on time and continuing on to college, job training, a career, or most often, a combination of these.
+For the 9th consecutive year, 100% of high school seniors at Bridges are graduating on time and continuing on to college, job training, a career, or most often, a combination of these.

-- 7 in 10 adults eligible for employment had income at the time they exited the rapid rehousing program.
+- 7 in 10 adults eligible for employment had income at the time they exited the Rapid Rehousing Program.

-- 92% of families remained permanently housed after exiting the rapid rehousing program.
+- 92% of families remained permanently housed after exiting the Rapid Rehousing Program.

-- 3 out of 4 families maintained or increased their household income upon exit of the Bridges rapid rehousing program.
+- 3 out of 4 families maintained or increased their household income upon exit of the Bridges Rapid Rehousing Program.

-- 260 Arlington residents accessed referrals, resources, and services at the Bridges BAJ Community Services Center.
+- 260+ Arlington residents accessed referrals, resources, and services at the Bridges BAJ Community Services Center.

 - 0 families were removed from the shelter without a safe place to go.
-Staff ensure that all families move from the shelter into housing, and no family is ever thrown out and left on the streets
+Staff ensure that all families move from the shelter into housing, and no family is ever thrown out and left on the streets.

 What ways can the public get involved?